-We have three principal product lines:
+We have four principal product lines:

 - display drivers and timing controllers;

-- television semiconductor solutions; and
+- TFT-LCD television and monitor semiconductor solutions;

-- LCOS products.
+- · LCOS products; and

+- · power management ICs.

-We commenced volume shipments of our first source and gate driver for large-sized panels in July 2001 and have developed a broad product portfolio of display drivers and timing controllers for use in large-sized TFT-LCD panels.
+We commenced volume shipments of our first source and gate drivers for large-sized panels in July 2001 and have developed a broad product portfolio of display drivers and timing controllers for use in large-sized TFT-LCD panels.
 We commenced volume shipments of our first display drivers for use in consumer electronics applications in April 2002, volume shipments of two-chip display drivers for mobile handsets in August 2003 and volume shipments of single-chip display drivers for mobile handsets in August 2004.
 In September 2004, we commenced volume shipments of our first television semiconductor solutions.
 We commenced shipping engineering samples of LCOS products in December 2003 and started volume shipment in June 2006.
+We commenced shipping engineering samples of power management ICs in October 2006 and started volume shipments in January 2007.